-Breezefree, who specialise in designing and installing alfresco spaces, have created a special retractable louvred roof on the 39th floor roof terrace for Bōkan at the new Novotel London Canary Wharf.
+We have created a special retractable louvred roof on the 39th floor roof terrace for Bokan at the new Novotel London Canary Wharf.

 Part of the Accor Group this prestigious new 319 room hotel is known for its innovative design touches, thanks to Koncept Design and Mystery.
 The design reflects a spirit of adventure by incorporating Victoriana, vintage packing crates and naval engineering.
 This alludes to the district’s proud shipping heritage.
 The vibrant assembly of fixtures and fitting crosses time zones with neon-lit stairs and multi textured walls, including the work of renowned abstract artist Sam Peacock.
 Environmental touches include low energy filament lighting and even a beehive on the roof producing the hotel’s honey!

-“When you have a roof structure at this height in an urban setting, it faces considerably higher wind loadings that would be experienced at ground level” says Simon Cotton, founder of Breezefree, “So our design successfully channels these loadings down the building’s main columns and importantly, no other point of the roof slabbing is taking any pressure”.
+“When you have a roof structure at this height in an urban setting, it faces considerably higher wind loadings that would be experienced at ground level” says Simon Cotton, Breezefree founder, “So our design successfully channels these loadings down the building’s main columns and importantly, no other point of the roof slabbing is taking any pressure”.

 "Given extremely challenging logistics and timescales, and enduring wind forces comparable to those at the top of Mont Blanc, Simon and his team went above and beyond expectations in delivering the retractable louvred roof to the 39th floor terrace of what will doubtlessly become one of the client’s landmark developments.
 A professional and pro-active team approach I would recommend, and look forward to working with again.”Simon Mather,